 less relevant information.

-- Get someone competent to check your grammar.
+- Find someone competent to check your grammar and spelling.

 - Companies use CVs as a filtering mechanism.
 Not to find good job candidates,

 but to filter out unsuitable candidates.
 That's the goal.
 What happens

 though is that unsuitable CVs, not candidates, get binned.